 I don’t like bragging about certs & work stuff I’ve done in the past.
 I’d rather focus on what I’m presently doing as I’m a big believer that past performance is not indicative of future results.
 But if you really want to know, my experience boils down to the following:

 2002-2006 – Began fixing more computers than I’d break, passed CompTIA A+

 2007-2008 – Got 3 more CompTIA certs, enlisted in the USMC Reserve

 2009-2012 – Got CCNA & MCSA 2003, finished Bachelors degree

 2012-2013 – Worked full-time for Uncle Sam

-2020-Today – Completed USMC enlistment, working full-time for Uncle Sam again
+2020-Today – Completed USMC Reserve enlistment, working full-time for Uncle Sam again

 If you’re still reading this, I’m glad you’re here, and hope you leave feedback on any of this site’s postings!
 If you’d like to say hello, the following options are available:

-Email: My ham radio callsign at gmail.com (hint: callsign is the 6 digit name of this website, begins with kd9, ends with cpb)
+Email: My ham radio callsign at gmail.com (hint: callsign is the 6 character name of this website, begins with kd9, ends with cpb)

 Instagram: don’t bother, I have an account, but it’s only for watching yoga class & finding local restaurant specials